To report child abuse or neglect, please call 416.638.7800 x 6234. Outside of regular business hours, please call our after-hours answering service

 financial assistance

 Our poverty reduction efforts have led to partnerships with numerous community agencies.
-These partnerships have culminated in the formation of a Collective Impact table that is actively engaged in a poverty reduction strategy for the Jewish community.
+Together, we have formed a Collective Impact table that is actively engaged in a poverty reduction strategy for the Jewish community.

 --Current JF&CS Client